Data communication: Asynchronous and synchronous data transmission

 Asynchronous serial communication uses start and stop bits to signify the beginning and end of transmission.
-This method of transmission is used when data are sent intermittently as opposed to in a solid stream.
+This method of transmission is used when data is sent intermittently as opposed to in a solid stream.

 Synchronous transmission synchronizes transmission speeds at both the receiving and sending end of the transmission using clock signals.
 The clock may be a separate signal or embedded in the data.
 A continual stream of data is then sent between the two nodes.
 Due to there being no start and stop bits, the data transfer rate may be more efficient.